efjohannsen/NodeExam/README.md

 Deadline: Check Wiseflow for when the hand-in deadline is but you can still work on your project up until the exam.

+## Hard requirements:<br>
-## Hard requirements:  You need to fulfill these requirements to pass the exam:
+You need to fulfill these requirements to pass the exam:

 ### Backend
 Use Express
 Use a database